 In order to successfully compete the GRI designation program, you must fulfill these requirements within 5 years of beginning the program.

-- Attend the FULL 90 hours of instruction including 15 hours from any of the GRI electives
+- Complete a minimum of 15 hours from the GRI Electives

 - Make payment of $15.00 GRI Designation processing fee

-Once these requirements have all been met you are reported as a designee to the National Association of Realtors database and entered locally as a GRI Designee then able to use your GRI designation on all personal promotional material.
-A complimentary plaque and a GRI pin is then awarded to you by the Rhode Island Association of REALTORS ®.
+Once these requirements have all been met you are reported as a designee to the National Association of REALTORS ® database and entered locally as a GRI Designee and able to use your GRI designation on all personal promotional material.
+A complimentary plaque and a GRI pin is then awarded to you by RI REALTORS®.